d0n601/CSUS-CSC154/Lab2/README.md

 ### User

-Now we're logged into the TikiWiki application.
+Now we have the login credentials for TikiWiki, so we login.
 As you can see upon logging in, we are prompted to change the password (you know... for security reasons).

 ![tikiwiki_password_change](./writeup/images/tikiwiki_password_change.png)
 **Figure 12:** TwikiWiki admin panel, prompting password change.